 The land owned by the Urban Renewal Authority is bound by Main South Road to the east, Aldinga Beach Road to the south, How Road to the west and Quinliven Road to the north.

-Part of the land is an option for the Aldinga birth-to-year-12 school, which is expected to be open for the 2022 school year.
+Part of the land is the location for the future Aldinga birth-to-year-12 school, which is expected to be open for the 2022 school year.

 In addition to this, the developed Structure Plan is expected to identify the desired future land uses, which will investigate road networks, open space, stormwater management, and a network for buses, cycling and pedestrians.

 City of Onkaparinga Director of Corporate and City Services, Alison Hancock, said that Onkaparinga is one of the fastest growing regions in South Australia and Aldinga is a major growth area in our region.

 “People are drawn to the obvious lifestyle, amenity and affordability benefits that Aldinga offers,” Ms Hancock said.